Guerrilla-Interactive/nextgen-theme/sanity/desk-organized-sanity-utilities/nextgen-styleguide/components/inputs/README.md

 - Visual color swatches for both background and foreground
 - Live preview of text appearance with the selected colors
 - Simple, visual interface for designers to make color decisions
-- Works with both new `colorPair` fields and existing `wcagColorPair` fields for compatibility
+- Works with both new `colorPair` fields and existing `colorPair` fields for compatibility

 ### Implementation Details